 Spinal cord injuries can be very serious.
 Your spinal cord is a long, thin system of tissues that goes from your brainstem to your lumbar area (lower back).
 Pain from a spinal cord injury can result from damage to the spinal cord itself or the discs, vertebrae or ligaments in your spinal column.

 Damage to your spinal cord can include symptoms like pain, bruising, pressure, numbness, full or partial paralysis, loss of mobility and long-term disability.
-It’s important to see a doctor as soon as possible for any suspected spinal cord injuries.
+It’s important to see a doctor as soon as possible about any suspected issues and to consult a spinal cord injury lawyer.

 You have discs in your spine that act as cushions, protecting your spine and keeping vertebrae apart.
 When a disc gets knocked out of place in a car accident, it’s called a herniated disc.